Explore, Establish, Exploit: Red Teaming Language Models from Scratch: Methods

+\textbf{Step 1, \textit{Explore} the range of model behaviors:} The objective of this step is to acquire diverse samples from the model's outputs, enabling a user to examine the range of behaviors it can produce.
+To improve the efficiency with which the user can explore the output domain, we use diversity sampling to better represent the model's range of possible behaviors.
+In light of recent work studying how the internal activations of models may contain information analogous to intentions~\citep{evans2021truthful}, we use the internal activations of the target model to guide diversity subsampling.
+We sample outputs and embed them using the last token activations in the model's last layer, use K-means clustering to partition the embeddings into clusters, and uniformly sample sentences from each cluster to obtain a diverse subsample.

-\textbf{Step 2, Establish:} This step involves analyzing the data obtained in the explore step and developing a measure for harmful outputs.
-The simplest approach would be to have humans label each example as either \texttt{good} or \texttt{bad} (or some other more comprehensive set of labels) and to train a classifier on these labels.\footnote{Techniques such as active learning (e.g., \cite{christiano2017deep}) and weak supervision (e.g., \cite{boecking2020interactive, deng2022rlprompt}), could also be used to improve the efficiency of data labeling.} Important to this step is \emph{human interaction} with the model's outputs.
-Human preferences are highly context-dependent \cite{milano2021ethical} and form gradually over time \cite{druckman2000preference}.
-Rather than using an off-the-shelf classifier, this step requires a process of deliberation by which humans choose a set of labels to characterize the model's behavior in the intended deployment context \cite{price2022open, freedman2021choice, bobu2020quantifying, guerdan2023ground} and develop a way to measure them.
+\textbf{Step 2, \textit{Establish} a way to identify failures:} This step involves analyzing the data from the Explore step and developing a measure for harmful outputs.
+In this step, we use humans (or, for experimental purposes, a classifier to serve as a quantitative proxy for a human) to label examples.
+We choose a label set so that one of the labels represents undesirable outputs.
+We then use paraphrasing augmentation~\citep{prithivida2021parrot} to balance the datasets and train an ensemble of 5 RoBERTa-based text-classifiers from \citet{DBLP:journals/corr/abs-2101-11038}.
+Important to this step is human interaction with the model's outputs.
+Instead of using an off-the-shelf classifier, this requires the red team to choose a set of labels to characterize the model's behavior in the intended deployment context and develop a way to identify failures.
+Interacting with the data in this step also allows the red team to refine their understanding of failures.
+We perform a version of this in \Cref{subsec:untruthfulness}, and we overview prior works on the importance of preference-formation for red-teaming in \Cref{sec:discussion}.